Greetings!

 [Show/hide abstract] •

-[Current draft (October 2025)]
+[Current draft (November 2025)]

 How costly is sovereign default?
 I develop a probabilistic sovereign default model that features (i) foreign monetary shocks induce self-fulfilling default equilibria; (ii) multiple equilibria imply a local average treatment effect; and (iii) under Fréchet heterogeneity in nominal exchange rates, default probability admits a shift-share form.
 Guided by these insights, I exploit aggregate variation in developing countries' currency denomination of external debt (endogenous shares) and advanced economies' quasi-random interest rate movements (exogenous shifts) to construct a shift-share instrumental variable (SSIV) for sovereign default decisions.
 Using a local projection–instrumental variable (LP-IV) approach, I causally estimate that sovereign defaults on average result in an 8% decline in real GDP per capita in the first year.
 The impact peaks at 18.5% around the second year, persists until the fourth year, and then fades toward zero by the sixth year.
 Moreover, I find that floating exchange rate regimes and lower external debt levels, especially short-term debt, effectively attenuate the output loss.
 Narrative monetary shocks and difference-in-difference analyses yield similar results, further confirming that sovereign default is indeed costly.